How to open the notebooks in the cloud using mybinder.org#

-If you can’t install the Jupyter notebook application locally, or if you prefer using a cloud instance of Jupyter to execute and interact with your workshop notebooks, you can follow this guide.
+If you can’t install napari and the Jupyter notebook application locally, or if you prefer using a cloud instance of Jupyter to execute and interact with the workshop notebooks, you can follow this guide.

 Open a single notebook in Binder#

-To open a single notebook in Binder, click the rocketship badge at the top of each notebook, and click on “Binder”.
+To open a notebook in Binder, click on the rocketship badge at the top of a notebook and click on “Binder”.

 Open desktop tab#

-After this, you should see a new tab open up in your browser window called “noVNC”, with a basic desktop interface.
+After this, you should see a new tab open up in your browser window called “Jupyter Remote Desktop Proxy”, with a basic Linux desktop interface.
+Note if at first it doesn’t connect, just close the tab and click the D

 By moving your mouse pointer inside this desktop interface, you should be able to interact with it.
 We will use it to host the napari GUI window.